 Baby Shower

-Contemplating the idea of a baby shower?
-A baby shower is a lovely celebration to mark the impending birth of a baby.
-It’s a way for family and friends to come together and ‘shower’ the mum or parents-to-be with well-wishes, love and practical gifts.
-It’s a good excuse for a party and a great way to make sure that the new parents get the supplies and support they need, especially if the baby is their first child.
+A baby shower is a lovely celebration to mark the impending birth.
+It’s a way for family and friends to come together and ‘shower’ the parents-to-be with well-wishes, love and practical gifts.

 Learn more about baby shower traditions, gifts, and tips